ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 If you would use pixels, use rem instead.
 That is a good start in my opinion.
 So, font-size, width, height...
 The `rem` unit is more accessible than the pixel unit.
 Because a browser can easily increase the rem default value when a user wishes to use larger fonts for example.
 If you use pixels instead, the fonts on site might not be enlarged, which is bad UX.
-Yes, it might create some weird values for some values due to the base 16 our rem unit uses, but I find myself using css custom properties in most cases anyway, so it doesn't matter much.
+Yes, it might create some weird values for some regular used pixel-values due to the base 16 our rem unit uses, but I find myself using CSS custom properties in most cases anyway, so it doesn't matter much.

 ### Em